CiscoDevNet/roomdevices-macros-samples/CONTRIBUTOR.md

 * Don't put more than one user interface panel in an xml file, the API does not support that
 * Make sure you use unique widget ids - namespace your extension

-### Showing the extension in the catalog

-To show your extension, roomos.cisco.com reads the main README.md file in the repo and looks in the table of content.
-Add your extension there and make sure the title is identical to the folder name of your folder.

 ### Manifest file

 This files can containt three things: